Cowlife/WORKTPJ/README.md

 organization of variables and functions throughout the program.
 In my view, the difference is the fact that flyweight can use the same variables over and over while the type object just specifies a parent class that can be used inside a subclass that can simplify the process of identifying a determined type of object as a whole.
+Class Player - in this case player.py - for references and uses of both of these elements.

 ## Prototype